From Jan 07, 2020 to Jul 29 2020

 The certificate comprises three units:

-Unit 1: Understanding the principles and practice of coaching supervision in organisations
+Understanding the principles and practice of effective coaching supervision

 Supervision is an essential part of the ILM qualification and each participant is allocated 3 hours with a supervisor to be used proactively and periodically in line with individual needs and in agreement with the supervisor.
 Supervision can take the form of one to one meetings, telephone conversations, email or skype interaction.
 You need to demonstrate in your assignments that this has been completed and be able to meet the assessment criteria relating to supervision.